 For full eligibility criteria, please see the Student Awards Agency Scotland website.

 Most students will repay their loans through HM Revenue and Customs (HMRC) either by:

 - employers taking amounts from pay through the PAYE system, or

 How quickly you repay your loan will generally depend on how much you earn.

 You'll start making repayments from April after you graduate or leave your course.
 The Student Loans Company will contact you before you start making payments to tell you how this will work.

 Interest will be added onto your loan from the day you get your first payment until you fully repay it, or it’s cancelled.

-For more information about repaying the student loan, click here.
+For more information about repaying the student loan, please see the SAAS website.